Inspiration Creative Stress Relievers and Mindfulness Activities

 Evening meditation, Ardak Kassenova, Health Retreat, Bali, 2018

 Joseph Mallord William Turner, or “The Master of Light” is an Impressionist who was famous for depicting an almost spiritual magnificence of light, as seen in nature.
 By the end of his life, his works were all about the sun.
 This tells us that even artists who paid great attention to the details of nature paid great importance and respect to the sun.
+Just visually experiencing and appreciating his paintings is a form of stress relief art.

 Sunset setting over a lake, J.W.
 Turner, Oil on canvas, 1840